michael mack press release

 His is in demand especially during National Mental Health Month (May) and Mental Illness Awareness Week (in October), using the annual observances to raise public awareness about mental illness, and to help reduce misunderstanding and stigma.

-In additional to traditional theatrical engagements -- including a six week run Off-Off-Broadway -- Mack now performs regularly for mental health professionals and consumers, increasingly at state hospitals for the chronically ill.
+In additional to traditional theatrical engagements -- including a six week run Off-Off-Broadway -- Mack now performs regularly for mental health professionals and consumers, including those with chronic illness at state hospitals.

 "He channels his mother," said Dr. Laurence Guttmacher, chief of psychiatry and acting clinical director at the Rochester Psychiatric Center.
 "This is not an easy crowd," Guttmacher said of his patients.
 "But they were rapt.
 Afterward, they said, 'He gets it.
 He understands.'"

-Excerpts from Hearing Voices (Speaking in Tongues) have been published in the Journal of the American Medical Association (JAMA), America, the Beloit Poetry Journal, and Best Catholic Writing, and they have aired on NPR.
-The play was awarded a development grant from the Massachusetts Cultural Council -- the state's most prestigious award for new theater works.
+Excerpts from Hearing Voices, Speaking in Tongues have been published in the Journal of the American Medical Association (JAMA), America, the Beloit Poetry Journal, and Best Catholic Writing, and they have aired on NPR.
+The play was awarded a development grant from the Massachusetts Cultural Council -- the state's prestigious award for new theater works.

 Asked about A Beautiful Mind, the Oscar-winning film about MIT Professor and Nobel Laureate John Nash, whose brilliant career in mathematics was cut short by schizophrenia, Mack said, "The movie's strength is that it portrays someone with mental illness in more than the usual stereotype.
 It brought mental illness squarely into the public discussion."

 "But it's a Hollywood movie with a romantic Hollywood ending.
-Recovery from schizophrenia doesn't usually bring a Nobel Prize (though it should).
-And recovery is more than return to a conventional life.
+Recovery from schizophrenia doesn't usually bring a Nobel Prize – though maybe it should – and recovery means more than just returning to a conventional life.
 For as long as my mother lived, she needed special care.
 But she recovered in the sense that after years of living on the streets and in state hospitals, she found stability and dignity in a community that loved her for who she was."